-This section provides our definitions and concepts of VaR and expected shortfall.
+This chapter provides our definitions and concepts of VaR and expected shortfall.

-A. Definition of Value-at-Risk
+A. Definition of value-at-risk

 VaR is generally defined as "possible maximum loss over a given holding period within a fixed confidence level."
-That is, mathematically, VaR at the $100(1 - \alpha)$ percent confidence level is defined as the lower $100\alpha$ percentile of the profit-loss distribution (Figure 1).
+That is, mathematically, VaR at the $100(1-\alpha)$ % confidence level is defined as the lower 100α percentile6 of the profit-loss distribution.